Low Calorie Pasta

 • Preheat the oven to 180C/350F.
 Grease an 8 x 8-inch baking dish and set aside.

-• Cook the low calorie pasta as per the instructions and measure out 3 cups of the cooked noodles.
+• Measure out the pasta, then cook as per package instructions.
 In a separate bowl, whisk the sauce ingredients until combined.

-• In a large bowl, mix together half of the pasta sauce, the cottage cheese, one cup of the mozzarella cheese, egg, and Italian herbs.
+• In a large bowl, mix together half of the pasta sauce, the cottage cheese, one cup of the mozzarella cheese, egg, and Italian seasoning.
 Add the cooked pasta and mix well.

 • Spread ¼ cup of the pasta sauce.
 Add the pasta mixture and then spread the remaining sauce on top.
 Sprinkle with the remaining mozzarella cheese.